-(with Shawn Standefer) “Geometric Models for Substructural Logics,” article in progress.
+(with Shawn Standefer) “Collection Frames for Substructural Logics,” article in progress.

 You are welcome to download and read this document.
 I especially welcome feedback on it.
 As it is not yet published in final form, if you want to cite the paper, please check with me first.
 Thanks.

 We present a new frame semantics for positive relevant and substructural propositional logics.
 This frame semantics is both a generalization of Routley–Meyer ternary frames and a simplification of them.
 The key innovation of this semantics is the use of a single accessibility relation to relate collections of points to points.
 Different logics are modeled by varying the kinds of collections used: they can be sets, multisets, lists or trees.
 We show that collection frames on trees are sound and complete for the basic positive substructural logic B+, that collection frames on multisets are sound and complete for RW+ (the relevant logic R+, without contraction, or equivalently, positive multiplicative and additive linear logic with distribution for the additive connectives), and that collection frames on sets are sound for the positive relevant logic R+.
 (The completeness of set frames for R+ is, currently, an open question.)